watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    docker container run --name mongo --net fabmedical -p 27017:27017 -d mongo
    ```

+   > **Note**:  With the existing source code written for MongoDB, it can be pointed towards the Azure Cosmos DB MongoDB API endpoint.
+The Azure Cosmos DB Emulator could be used for local development on Windows, however, the Cosmos DB emulator does not support Linux.
+As a result, when using Linux for development, MongoDB is still needed for local development environments; with Azure Cosmos DB used for data storage in the cloud.
+This allows existing source code written for MongoDB storage to be easily mirated to using Azure Cosmos DB backend.

 4. Confirm that the mongo container is running and ready.

    ```bash